-A wide range of apps covers you on Windows, Mac, Android, iOS and Linux, there are extensions for Chrome, Edge and Firefox, and the support site has instructions for manually setting up the service on routers, Kodi, consoles and more.
+Ivacy scores better with its apps.
+A wide range covers you on Windows, Mac, Android, iOS and Linux, there are extensions for Chrome, Edge and Firefox browsers, and the support site has instructions for manually setting up the service on routers, Kodi, consoles and more.

-Ivacy is torrent-friendly (we tried using P2P on three sample servers and it works just fine), there’s malware blocking, no logging, the service supports up to ten simultaneous connections, plus the apps include a kill switch to protect your privacy if the connection drops.
+Ivacy has torrent support in some locations (we tried using P2P on three sample servers and it worked just fine), there’s malware blocking, no logging, the service supports up to 10 simultaneous connections, plus the apps include a kill switch to protect your privacy if the VPN connection drops.

 If the service isn't working as it should, 24/7 support via email, ticket and live chat is on hand to point you in the right direction.

-To put that in perspective, sign up for a one-year HideMyAss! plan and you'll pay $60 immediately, another $60 a year and a day later: $120.
-Spend $80 at Ivacy and that's it for five years.
-Even if you only use Ivacy for a couple of years, you'll more than get your money's worth.
+To put that in perspective, sign up for a one-year HMA plan and you'll pay $60 immediately, then another $60 a year and a day later – making $120.
+Spend $72 upfront at Ivacy and that's it for five years.
+Even if you only use Ivacy for 18 months, you'll more than get your money's worth.

 Optional extras include dedicated IPs (US, UK, Australia, Canada, Germany, Hong Kong, Singapore) for a very reasonable $1.99 a month (NordVPN asks an extra $5.83, or $70 a year), and port forwarding support for $1 a month.

-There's support for multiple payment methods, including card, PayPal, Alipay, Paymentwall, PerfectMoney, and Bitcoin and other cryptocurrencies via BitPay or CoinGate.
+There's support for multiple payment methods, including card, PayPal, Alipay, Paymentwall, PerfectMoney, plus Bitcoin and other cryptocurrencies via BitPay or CoinGate.

-There are a couple of trial options.
-You can get one day for free, or get a week's coverage for $0.99.
+Ivacy doesn't advertise them much, but there are a couple of trial options (they're linked from this support page (opens in new tab)).
+You can get one day entirely for free (opens in new tab), or buy a week's coverage (opens in new tab) for $0.99.
 Beware, though: the 7-day trial automatically renews as the annual plan, unless you cancel.
 Fortunately, even if you sign up and regret it, you're further protected by a 30-day money-back guarantee (or 7-days for monthly-billed accounts).